 ICAMES: an introduction

-The Interuniversity Consortium for Arab and Middle Eastern Studies (ICAMES) is a collaborative project of McGill University, the Université de Montréal, and Concordia University, together with associated researchers based at other institutions.
+The Interuniversity Consortium for Arab and Middle Eastern Studies (ICAMES) is a collaborative project of McGill University and the Université de Montréal, together with associated researchers based at other institutions.
 Established in 1989, ICAMES promotes and facilitate research on the contemporary Middle East through its pursuit of four interrelated mandates: